-Looking for a downloadable sample oilfield ticket template?
+Looking for a downloadable sample field ticket template?
 You've come to the right place.
-Here at Aimsio our number one priority is making service companies more efficient, and part of that is ensuring you're capturing the right data while in the field.To date, our customers have used our software to fill out more than 450,000 field tickets - so we like to think we know a thing or two about tickets.
-Ideally, we'd like you to use a software like Aimsio to capture your field tickets, but if you're just starting out, this article will explain what should go on your field ticket.
+Here at Aimsio our number one priority is making service companies more efficient, and part of that is ensuring you're capturing the right data while in the field.To date, our customers have used our software to fill out more than 1.5 Million field tickets - so we like to think we know a thing or two about tickets.
+Ideally, we'd like you to use a field management software like Aimsio to capture your field tickets, but if you're just starting out, this article will explain what should go on your field ticket.

 If you are interested in having Aimsio do the tough work for you in creating a field ticket, contact us.
 We'd love to hear your goals for digitizing your field tickets.